 If you do feel an egg close to the cloaca then you need to take action.
 The first thing you want to do is put more lubricant on your index finger and really lube up the area around and in front of the egg.
 Sometimes this is all it takes to get the egg to slide out.
 Using Preparation H inside the vent can also help to reduce swelling.
 Sometimes if the hen has been pushing for a long time the tissues have become swollen and this swelling can stop the egg from passing as well.

 If you can feel the egg from underneath at the abdomen, sometimes gentle manipulation along with lubrication inside and around the egg can help to move the egg out.

 Should it still not pass after one hour you will want to repeat this procedure again to see if you can get the egg to pass out.
 It is never advised to break the egg INSIDE the hen.
-The shards of egg shell can cut the inside of the oviduct and cause bleeding and infection.
-Even sometime when the hen strains she can break the egg shell inside of her.
+The shards of an eggshell can cut the inside of the oviduct and cause bleeding and infection.
+Even sometimes when the hen strains she can break the eggshell inside of her.
 Breaking the shell is the last avenue to take if you cannot get the egg to move.
-At this point I would recommend you take her to a veterinarian for more medical help.
+At this point, I would recommend you take her to a veterinarian for more medical help.
 If she has broken the egg inside her body you will want to delicately remove these shards with a gloved finger, gently working them out without scraping her insides.
-This may take a while to dig all these out, but you need to get as much of these shards out as you can.
+This may take a while to dig all these out, but you need to get as many of these shards out as you can.
 You can use a turkey baster with water and gently flush the oviduct as you feel for these tiny pieces of shell.
 Use a salty saline solution to help keep bacteria and infection from setting in.

 More suggested reading on egg binding: